Democrats start reining in expectations for immigration bill - WTMJ

 As they brace to tackle a politically flammable issue that’s resisted major congressional action since the 1980s, Democrats are using words like “aspirational” to describe Biden’s plan and “herculean” to express the effort they’ll need to prevail.

-A similar message came from the White House Friday when press secretary Jen Psaki said the new administration hopes Biden’s plan will be “the base” of immigration discussions in Congress.
-Democrats’ cautious tones underscored the fragile road they face on a paramount issue for their minority voters, progressives and activists.
+A cautious note came from the White House on Friday when press secretary Jen Psaki said the new administration views Biden’s plan as a “first step” it hopes will be “the basis” of discussions in Congress.
+Democrats’ measured tones underscore the fragile road they face on a paramount issue for their minority voters, progressives and activists.

-Even long-time immigration proponents advocating an all-out fight concede they may have to settle for less than total victory.
-Paving a path to citizenship for all 11 million immigrants in the U.S. illegally — the centerpiece of Biden’s plan — is “the stake at the summit of the mountain,” Frank Sharry, executive director of the pro-immigration group America’s Voice, said in an interview.
-“If there are ways to advance toward that summit by building victories and momentum, we’re going to look at them.”
+Immigration proponents advocating an all-out fight say Democrats’ new hold on the White House and Congress provides a major edge, but they concede they may have to accept less than total victory.
+Paving a path to citizenship for the estimated 11 million immigrants in the U.S. illegally, the centerpiece of Biden’s plan, is “the stake at the summit of the mountain,” Frank Sharry, executive director of the pro-immigration group America’s Voice, said in an interview.
+He said proponents may have to accept “stepping stones” along the way.

-No. 2 Senate Democratic leader Richard Durbin of Illinois said in an interview this week that the likeliest package to emerge would create a path to citizenship for so-called Dreamers.
-They are immigrants who’ve lived in the U.S. most of their lives after being brought here illegally as children.
+No. 2 Senate Democratic leader Richard Durbin of Illinois said in an interview this week that the likeliest package to emerge would start with creating a path to citizenship for so-called Dreamers.
+They are over 1 million immigrants who’ve lived in the U.S. most of their lives after being brought here illegally as children.

 Over 600,000 of them have temporary permission to live in the U.S. under Deferred Action for Childhood Arrivals, or DACA.
-Former President Barack Obama created that program administratively and Durbin and others would like to see it enacted into law.
+Former President Barack Obama created that program administratively, and Durbin and others want to protect it by enacting it into law.

-Durbin, who called Biden’s plan “aspirational,” said he hoped for other elements as well, such as more visas for agricultural and other workers.
+Durbin, who called Biden’s plan “aspirational,” said he’ll push for as many other elements as possible, including more visas for agricultural workers and others.

 “We understand the political reality of a 50-50 Senate, that any changes in immigration will require cooperation between the parties,” said Durbin, who is on track to become Senate Judiciary Committee chairman.
-He said legislation produced by the Senate likely “will not reach the same levels” as Biden’s proposal.
+He said Senate legislation likely “will not reach the same levels” as Biden’s proposal.

-The Senate is split evenly between the two parties, with Vice President Kamala Harris tipping the chamber in Democrats’ favor with her tie-breaking vote.
-Even so, major legislation requires 60 votes to overcome filibusters, or endless procedural delays, in order to pass.
-That means 10 Republicans would have to join all 50 Democrats to enact an immigration measure, a tall order.
+The Senate is split evenly between the two parties, with Vice President Kamala Harris tipping the chamber to Democrats with her tie-breaking vote.
+Even so, passing major legislation requires 60 votes to overcome filibusters, or endless procedural delays.
+That means 10 Republicans must join all 50 Democrats to enact an immigration measure, a tall order.

+“I think the space in a 50-50 Senate will be some kind of DACA deal,” he said.

-Illustrating the detailed bargaining ahead, Sen. Susan Collins, R-Maine, a moderate who’s sought earlier immigration compromises, praised parts of the bill but said she wants more visas for foreign workers her state’s tourism industry uses heavily.
+Illustrating the bargaining ahead, Sen. Susan Collins, R-Maine, a moderate who’s sought earlier immigration compromises, praised parts of Biden’s plan but said she wants changes including more visas for the foreign workers her state’s tourism industry uses heavily.

 Democrats’ hurdles are formidable.

-Sharry said immigration groups prefer Democrats to push for as strong a bill as possible without making any concessions to Republicans on issues like boosting border security spending.
-He said hopes for a bipartisan breakthrough are “a fool’s errand” because the GOP has largely opposed expending citizenship opportunities for so long.
+Sharry said immigration groups prefer Democrats push for the strongest possible bill without concessions to Republicans’ demands like boosting border security spending.
+He said hopes for a bipartisan breakthrough are “a fool’s errand” because the GOP has largely opposed immigration overhauls for so long.

 But prevailing without GOP votes would mean virtual unanimity among congressional Democrats, a huge challenge.
-It would also mean Democrats would have to either eliminate the Senate filibuster, which they may not have the votes to do, or figure out other procedural routes around the 60-vote hurdle.
+It would also mean Democrats would have to eliminate the Senate filibuster, which they may not have the votes to do, or concoct other procedural routes around the 60-vote hurdle.

 “I’m going to start negotiating” with Republicans, said Durbin.
-He said a bipartisan bill would be far better “if we can do it” because it would improve the chances for passage.
+He said a bipartisan bill would be better “if we can do it” because it would improve chances for passage.

-House Minority Leader Kevin McCarthy, R-Calif., said Biden’s bill would “prioritize help for illegal immigrants and not our fellow citizens.”
-Sen. Rick Scott, R-Fla., who heads the National Republican Senatorial Committee, the Senate GOP campaign arm, said the measure would hurt “hard-working Americans and the millions of immigrants working their way through the legal immigration process.”
+House Minority Leader Kevin McCarthy, R-Calif., said Biden’s proposal would “prioritize help for illegal immigrants and not our fellow citizens.”
+Sen. Rick Scott, R-Fla., who heads the Senate Republican campaign committee, said the measure would hurt “hard-working Americans and the millions of immigrants working their way through the legal immigration process.”

-Democrats say such allegations are false but say it’s difficult to compose clear, sound-bite responses on what is a complex issue.
-Instead, it requires having “an adult conversation” with voters, Rep. Abigail Spanberger, D-Va., said in an interview.
+Democrats say such allegations are false but say it’s difficult to compose crisp, sound-bite responses on the complex issue.
+It requires having “an adult conversation” with voters, Rep. Abigail Spanberger, D-Va., said in an interview.

-“Yeah, this is about people but it’s about the economy” as well, said Spanberger, a moderate from a district where farms and technology firms hire many immigrants.
+“Yeah, this is about people, but it’s about the economy” too, said Spanberger, a moderate from a district where farms and technology firms hire many immigrants.
 “In central Virginia, we rely on immigration.
 And you may not like that, but we do.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.